Jazz Icons in Picture Books

 02-15

-Raschka presents Sun Ra through playful text and glowing illustrations that capture the energy and eccentricity of the musician.
-The book is less a biography than a sensory experience, showing Sun Ra as a boy from Alabama and as the cosmic performer he became, inviting readers to imagine the sound and joy of his music.
+Raschka presents presents Sun Ra as an bright, energetic, and eccentric person.
+With a depiction of Sun Ra as a young boy from Alabama and as the cosmic performer he became, the book is more of a sensory experience than just a biography, allowing readers to picture the sound and joy of his music.

 29